-Michael Cracas enters his fourth season as the Head Women’s Soccer Coach at Hiram College in 2018.
-In his first two seasons at the helm, Cracas has revamped the program, both on the field and in the classroom.
+Michael Cracas enters his fifth season as the Head Women’s Soccer Coach at Hiram College in 2019.
+In his first two seasons at the helm, Cracas revamped the program, both on the field and in the classroom.

 - Led midfielder Allie Glatt to become school's first-ever back-to-back All-Ohio, and Academic All-Ohio, honoree.
 Glatt also finished her career with three All-NCAC honors, and finished as the Hiram career-leader in assists and second on the career list in total goals